 Sometimes, your vet might also take a sample of fluid from inside the joint, especially if there are signs of infection.

 How to treat arthritis?
+Can it be cured?

-As arthritis gets worse in overweight and unfit dogs, it is very important to keep your dog's weight under control with a low fat diet and to maintain their activity levels as much as possible.
+- Weight management: Extra weight puts more stress on joints.
+It is very important to keep your dog's weight under control with a low fat diet and to maintain their activity levels as much as possible.

 Leave a comment